szTheory/meta_presenter/README.md

 Make sure the specs pass, bump the version number in meta_presenter.gemspec, build the gem with `gem build meta_presenter.gemspec`.
 Then commit changes and tag the commit with the current release number with `git tag -a "vVersionNumberHere" -m "vVersionNumberHere"`.
 Push the commit with `git push`, then push the tags with `git push origin --tags`.
 Finally, push the gem with `gem push meta_presenter-version-number-here.gem`.

 ## TODO
+* add examples to README for delegate_all_to and delegate_to
+* create an example app and link to the repo for it in this README
 * proofread the README instructions to make sure everything is correct
 * optional `rake meta_presenter:install` that generates the scaffolding for you.
 Or, you can manually create the files you want.
 * add support for layout-level presenters